Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 Social Media

-For me, “social media” for business seems like an echo chamber that is a cacophony of everyone trying to virtue signal or get their sales pitch out.
+For me, “social media” for business seems like an echo chamber, a cacophony of everyone trying to virtue signal or get their sales pitch out.
 I’m also not big on promoting myself.
-Not fun.
+It’s not fun.

-So, being I’ve always collected inspirational quotes, I post “Words that inspire …” to my socials each Monday to help others (and myself) start their week with some insight and positivity. #MondayMotivation
+So, since I’ve always collected inspirational quotes, I post “Words that inspire …” on my socials each Monday to help others (and myself) start their week with some insight and positivity. #MondayMotivation

 I also use the same type of graphics to represent the sentiment of my posts on all my blogs.
 After all, this is a visual medium, and images make websites more visually appealing.
 Hat tip to Canva.com* for making this task enjoyable and easy.